 The Benefits of Muay Thai Training

 The benefits that Thai provides are numerous.
-Below are what I believe to be some of the top benefits of practising Thai boxing.
+Below are what I believe to be some of the top benefits of practicing Thai boxing.

 Increased cardiovascular conditioning

 As a workout it provides excellent conditioning with continuous drills; exercise routines; bag work and sparring all within individual sessions!!
 The conditioning involved is both aerobic and anaerobic so places a great demand on the cardiovascular system.
 With continued regular practice, your body adapts to the demands of training resulting in improved cardiovascular ability.

 Kicking and footwork play a large role in Thai boxing.
 Learning how to kick strengthens the musculature of the lower body.
-Every muscle in your lower body will benefit from practising the various kicks and footwork drills incorporated in the sport.
+Every muscle in your lower body will benefit from practicing the various kicks and footwork drills incorporated in the sport.
 You’ll benefit in the areas of muscular endurance, power, agility, and speed.
 Not to mention a cosmetically pleasing, toned appearance in the legs.
 Trust me after a couple of months you will have calves of steel!!

 Thai boxing training strengthens and conditions your entire core, from your chest to your glutes.
 The movement patterns involve much rotation and hip thrusts when delivering each blow, and this strengthens your entire core tremendously.